 Which Essential Oils Prove Effective in Cleaning Air at Home?

-The following essential oils are regularly used in aromatherapy, alternative medicine, killing bacteria and in perfumes for stabilising moods, treating stress induced anxiety and refreshing the surroundings.
+The following essential oils are regularly used in aromatherapy, alternative medicine, killing bacteria and in perfumes for stabilizing moods, treating stress induced anxiety and refreshing the surroundings.
 They have calming and soothing aromas which relax the mind and create a energising space for the inhabitants of the house.

 1. Peppermint Essential Oil